storj/docs/app/(docs)/node/payouts/page.md

 ## Ethereum layer 1 transactions

-The default behavior is for us to transmit funds using Ethereum layer 1 (standard ERC20 transactions) for our STORJ token.
+The default behavior is for us to transmit funds using Ethereum layer 1 (standard ERC20 transactions) in USDC.
 This fee is calculated using the Ethereum gas costs of similar transactions, the gas to ETH conversion prices, and the price of ETH.

 {% callout type="info"  %}
 **Example calculation for layer 1 transaction:**